Caffeine is a powerful substance that can improve both your physical and mental performance.

 Caffeine is a common ingredient in weight loss supplements.

 Caffeine can help release stored fat from fat cells, especially before and at the end of a workout.
 It can also help you burn more calories.

 There are several things to keep in mind when supplementing with caffeine.

-Dose is often based on body weight, set at around 1.4–2.7 mg per lb of body weight (3–6 mg per kg).
-This is about 200–400 mg for most people, although some studies use up to 600–900 mg (31).
+When supplementing with caffeine, the dose is often based on body weight, set at around 1.4–2.7 mg per pound (3–6 mg per kg) of body weight.
+This is about 200–400 mg for most people, although some studies use up to 600–900 mg (

 For optimal performance, take it about 60 minutes before a race or event.
 However, make sure to test this protocol first if you’re not used to taking caffeine.